arunsivakumar/TIL/WWDC2020/Building-signing-distribution.md

 Some entitles like write to driver - manual
 Preference - to use automatic

-That’s how it is supposed to work
-Contracts do have the certificate
+Adding devs to Apple account - That’s how it is supposed to work Contractors do have the certificate in case of fastlane

 Create - template debug and release

+Past WWDC:
 What’s new Xcode and Xcode server
 Sign and resign the dev and distribution